 ▲ Trier Germany's oldest city, with a lively pedestrian zone and imposing Roman monuments, including the Porta Nigra gate.

-▲ Köln Spectacular Gothic cathedral looming above a busy, museum-packed riverside city.
+▲ Cologne Spectacular Gothic cathedral looming above a busy, museum-packed city on the Rhine River.

 ▲ Lutherland Charming university town of Erfurt, where Martin Luther spent his youth; Wartburg Castle, where he hid out from the pope's goons; and Wittenberg, where he taught, preached, and revolutionized Christianity.

-▲ Leipzig Formerly derelict "second city" of East Germany, now rejuvenated (if architecturally dull) with excellent Bach and Cold War sights, and a funky nightlife district.
+▲ Leipzig Formerly derelict “second city” of East Germany, now rejuvenated (if architecturally dull) with excellent Bach and Cold War sights.